Radulov has goal and assist, Stars beat Islanders 3-1

 Mathew Barzal scored for the Islanders, and Thomas Greiss finished with 34 saves.

+“They’re big, they can skate and they have good goaltending,” New York coach Barry Trotz said of the Stars.
+“They’re going to be a threat for sure.
+They’re a good hockey team.
+I liked our effort and I liked a lot of the things we did.”

-Radulov, a healthy scratch for the Stars during their win over Winnipeg on Thursday night, scored on a power play to give Dallas a 2-0 lead with just under four minutes left in the first period.
+Radulov scored on a power play to give Dallas a 2-0 lead with just under four minutes left in the first period with assists from John Klingberg and Mattias Janmark.

+“Whenever you can get him the puck,” Janmark said, “good things can happen.”

 Gurianov redirected Radulov’s pass to the front of the net past Greiss on another power play 3:12 into the second period.